-Cooking a great steak requires both technique and practice to get right.
+Cooking a great steak requires both technique and practice to get it right.
 Although it appears straightforward, there are a plethora of choices and decisions that go into proper steak cooking.
-What’s the best cut for grilling?
+What’s the best cut?
 How do you season a steak properly?
 What temperature should the grill be at?
-For the best advice, why not seek the help of some steakhouse and butcher professionals?
+For the best advice, why not seek the help of a steakhouse professional?

-As a steak expert, executive chef Arturo McLeod of Benjamin Steakhouse has a wealth of knowledge on beef.
+As a steak expert, Executive Chef Arturo McLeod of Benjamin Steakhouse has a wealth of knowledge on beef.
+Possessing over 30 years of preparing meat between Benjamin Steakhouse and Peter Luger, McLeod knows his beef.
 Benjamin Steakhouse is a family-owned restaurant that prides itself on high-quality steaks and fantastic service.
-The restaurant has locations in New York state and Tokyo, Japan.
+Besides New York City, the restaurant has locations in Tokyo, Japan.

-Besides nailing the seasoning, it’s critical that your grill or pan is roaring hot.
-For a grill, aim for a temperature that’s above 500 degrees Fahrenheit.
+But if you’re interested in some outdoor grilling, aim for a temperature that’s above 500 degrees Fahrenheit.
 If the grill doesn’t seem hot enough, McLeod likes to throw some fat on it.
 This will fuel the flames and increase the heat.
 McLeod also recommends using natural hardwood charcoal instead of gas grills due to charcoal’s natural, smoky flavor.
-Since most steaks are about 1-inch thick, McLeod recommends grilling for about 5 to 7 minutes on each side for medium-rare.
+Since most steaks are about 1 inch thick, McLeod recommends grilling for about 5 to 7 minutes on each side for medium-rare.
 For medium, grill approximately 8 to 10 minutes (11 to 13 minutes for well done).